xlladdins/xll/docs/Excel4MacrosA-D.md

 | 14               | 3-D surface  |
 | 15               | Doughnut     |

-Type\_num    is a number identifying a formatting option.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number identifying a formatting option.
 The first formatting option in any gallery is 1.

-Plot\_by    is the number 1 or 2 and specifies whether the data for each data series is in rows or columns.
+Plot\_by&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and specifies
+whether the data for each data series is in rows or columns.
 1 specifies rows; 2 specifies columns.
 If plot\_by is omitted, Microsoft Excel uses the appropriate value for the chart you're creating.

-Categories    is the number 1 or 2 and specifies whether the first row or column contains a list of x-axis labels, or data for the first data series.
+Categories&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and specifies
+whether the first row or column contains a list of x-axis labels, or data for the first data series.
 1 specifies x-axis labels; 2 specifies the first data series.
 If categories is omitted, Microsoft Excel uses the appropriate value for the chart you're creating.
 If number\_cats is specified, this argument is ignored.

-Ser\_titles    is the number 1 or 2 and specifies whether the first column or row contains series titles, or data for the first data point in each series.
+Ser\_titles&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and specifies
+whether the first column or row contains series titles, or data for the first data point in each series.
 1 specifies series titles; 2 specifies the first data point.
 If ser\_titles is omitted, Microsoft Excel uses the appropriate value for the chart you're creating.
 If number\_titles is specified, this argument is ignored.

-Legend    is the number 1 or 2 and specifies whether to include a legend.
+Legend&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and specifies whether
+to include a legend.
 1 specifies a legend; 2 specifies no legend.
 If legend is omitted, Microsoft Excel does not include a legend.

 For the following arguments, if an argument is omitted or is empty text (""), no title is specified.

-Title    is text that you want to use as a chart title.
+Title&nbsp;&nbsp;&nbsp;&nbsp;is text that you want to use as a chart title.

-X\_title    is text that you want to use as an x-axis title.
+X\_title&nbsp;&nbsp;&nbsp;&nbsp;is text that you want to use as an x-axis title.

-Y\_title    is text that you want to use as a y-axis title.
+Y\_title&nbsp;&nbsp;&nbsp;&nbsp;is text that you want to use as a y-axis title.

-Z\_title    is text that you want to use as a z-axis title.
+Z\_title&nbsp;&nbsp;&nbsp;&nbsp;is text that you want to use as a z-axis title.

-Number\_cats    specifies the number of rows or columns (depending on the value of plot\_by) to use for the category labels in the chart.
+Number\_cats&nbsp;&nbsp;&nbsp;&nbsp;specifies the number of rows or columns (depending on the value of plot\_by) to use for the category labels in the chart.
 This argument overrides the categories argument.

-Number\_titles    specifies the number of rows or columns (depending on the value of plot\_by) to use for the series labels in the chart.
+Number\_titles&nbsp;&nbsp;&nbsp;&nbsp;specifies the number of rows or columns (depending on the value of plot\_by) to use for the series labels in the chart.
 This argument overrides the ser\_title argument.

 **Remarks**